 We didn’t invite any media bods along & didn’t do any media or advertising at all on the opening.

 We declined interviews in the local press etc as we wanted to keep it on the Old Skool vibe – friends & friends of friends.

-So it was just like when we opened the Old Club, with the same core values…
+So it was just like when we opened the Old Club in 1993, still with the same core values.

-Even with all the earlier Ape hustle, we still owed the builders a massive amount of money on completion
+Even with all the earlier Ape hustle, we were still 'hand to mouth' & owed the builders a massive amount of money on completion...